-Inbox.com is a free email service that provides a standard offering of features and tools.
+Inbox.com is a free email service with a standard offering of features and tools.
 The service possesses an intuitive interface, which is arguably the easiest to use of all the email account services we reviewed.
-Inbox.com provides you with 5GB of email storage, which isn't the highest we've seen, but it's definitely enough to store your email for years to come.
-It also has a number of additional features such as games, eCards and screensaver downloads.
+This benefit is offset somewhat by the lack of many important features for the modern internet user, though.

 Inbox.com includes some of the best email organization features on the internet.
 You can create custom folders with specific filters and sorting options.
-You can sort incoming mail by various fields, including From, To, Subject, Body and Attachments.
+You can also sort incoming mail by various fields, including From, To, Subject, Body and Attachments.

 This free email address service does not offer instant messaging like the best services do.
 You can access your email through a mobile browser, which is a staple of a good email service in today's age, but Inbox.com doesn't offer a mobile app for checking your email, which is a significant omission when so many people use the internet primarily through their phones.
 You can, however, download the Inbox.com toolbar to get alerts when you receive new mail.